Blog

 • Frequent sinus infections may be another sign of septal deviation.

-Do note that this list is not exhaustive by any means, but it will give you a rough idea of what you should be on the lookout for.
+This list is not exhaustive by any means, but it will give you a rough idea of what you should be on the lookout for.
 Your healthcare provider may need to perform a CT scan to figure out the extent of your deviated septum condition.

 How to Perform a Deviated Septum Self-Test at Home

-Although you’ll need to go to the doctor or healthcare provider to get an official medical diagnosis, there are a few methods you can use to check whether you have a deviated septum.
-You must keep in mind that the severity of this condition varies from person to person.
+Keep in mind that the severity of this condition varies from person to person.
 If you find yourself with a severe septal deviation, you may have to undergo a surgical procedure called septoplasty to correct it.
-If you suffer from severe septal deviation and also have issues with the size or shape of your nose you can undergo a surgical procedure named rhinoplasty to fix both issues.

 Your septum might have deviated at a point that is too far for you to reach, and in this case, you won’t know whether you have the condition unless you take a test.